playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 }
 ```

-But we could utilize another of generics: The ability to pass the type value of the generic manually, and make an interface with a generic and do so there:
+But we could utilize another feature of generics: The ability to pass the type value of the generic manually, and make an interface with a generic and do so there:

 ```typescript
 interface LogTheValueReturnType<originalT> {